 - 4 cloves garlic - minced

-- 4 cups cooked white rice - preferable cold
+- 4 cups cooked white rice - preferably cold, day-old rice

 - 1 cup frozen peas - defrosted

-- 2 tbsp soy sauce - plus more to taste
+- 2 tablespoon soy sauce - plus more to taste

 - white pepper - as needed to season